sharkymcdongles/pre-commit-docker-kustomize/README.md

 # pre-commit-kustomize
 pre-commit hook which runs kustomize.
-This is a system hook, so you need to instlal the binary yourself.
+This is a system hook, so you need to install the binary yourself.
 Alternatively, you can run this where kustomize already exists e.g. a gitlab-runner using an image containing a kustomize binary.

+Binary can be found here: https://github.com/kubernetes-sigs/kustomize/releases

 ## Example of .pre-commit-config.yaml for a flux repo with a development folder containing your kustomizations:
 ```yaml